 In this section we mention the most common brain disorders and explain at physiological level what is happening to the brain.

 Sometimes things can go wrong inside the brain.
 Because the brain is the body’s control center, when something goes wrong with it, it’s often serious and can affect many different parts of the body.
 In the 21st century, neuroscientists hope not only to uncover the secrets behind our most devastating neurological diseases, but how the brain makes us who we are.
 Neuroscientists work to understand how the brain affects mental life and behavior, in both health and disease states.
 More than 1,000 disorders of the brain and nervous system result in more hospitalizations and lost productivity than any other disease group, including heart disease and cancer.
 Neurological diseases make up 11 percent of the world’s disease burden.
 Inherited diseases, brain disorders associated with mental illness, and head injuries all can affect the way the brain works as well as present challenges to the rest of the body for daily activities.
-Problems that can affect the brain include brain disease, developmental disorders, degenerative disorders, psychiatric disorders, and behavioural disorders.
+Problems that can affect the brain include brain disease, developmental disorders, degenerative disorders, psychiatric disorders, and behavioral disorders.
 Following are a few examples:

-Brain Tumors A brain tumor is an abnormal tissue growth in the brain.
+A brain tumor is an abnormal tissue growth in the brain.
 A tumor in the brain may grow slowly and produce few symptoms until it becomes large, or it can grow and spread rapidly, causing severe and quickly worsening symptoms.

-Concussion and Head Injuries A concussion is the temporary loss of normal brain function as a result of an internal head injury.
+A concussion is the temporary loss of normal brain function as a result of an internal head injury.
 An internal head injury could have serious implications.
 Internal injuries may involve the skull, the blood vessels within the skull, or the brain.
 Repeated concussions can result in permanent brain injury.

-Cerebral Palsy Cerebral palsy is the result of a developmental defect or damage to the brain before or during a baby’s birth, or during the first few years of a child’s life, affecting the motor areas of the brain.
+Cerebral palsy is the result of a developmental defect or damage to the brain before or during a baby’s birth, or during the first few years of a child’s life, affecting the motor areas of the brain.
 A person with cerebral palsy may have average intelligence or can have severe developmental delays or intellectual disability.
 Cerebral palsy can affect body movement in many different ways, from minor muscle weakness of the arms and legs to more severe motor impairment affecting walking and talking.

-Epilepsy This condition includes a wide variety of seizure disorders.
+This condition includes a wide variety of seizure disorders.
 Seizures involve either specific or more generalized areas of the brain, exhibiting minor to major symptoms with the most extreme cases being uncontrolled movements of the entire body and loss of consciousness.
 The specific cause is unknown in many cases, although epilepsy can be related to brain injury, tumors, or infections.
 The tendency to develop epilepsy may be genetic.

-Meningitis and Encephalitis Meningitis is an inflammation of the coverings of the brain and spinal cord, and encephalitis is an inflammation of the brain tissue.
+Meningitis is an inflammation of the coverings of the brain and spinal cord, and encephalitis is an inflammation of the brain tissue.
 Both cases of inflammation involve infections of the brain and spinal cord, caused by bacterial or viral infections.
 Both conditions may cause permanent injury to the brain.

-Mental illness Mental illnesses are psychological and behavioral in nature and involve a wide range of problems in thought and function.
+Mental illnesses are psychological and behavioral in nature and involve a wide range of problems in thought and function.
 Certain mental illnesses are now known to be linked to structural abnormalities or chemical dysfunction of the brain.
 Some are inherited.
 But often the cause is unknown.
 Injuries to the brain and chronic drug or alcohol abuse also can trigger some mental illnesses.
 Signs of chronic mental illnesses such as bipolar disorder or schizophrenia may first show up in childhood.
 Mental illnesses that can be seen in younger people include depression, eating disorders such as bulimia or anorexia nervosa, obsessive-compulsive disorder (OCD), and phobias.

 Neurotransmitter imbalances can involve a wide range of problems in thought and function.
 Following are a few examples of neurotransmitter transmission involved in brain disease and disorder: